valinsogna/data_visualization_project/README.md

 The CSV-formatted data is split up into four files:

-programs.csv: One row for each program at each competition, e.g., the "ICE DANCE FREE DANCE" at the "Grand Prix Final 2017 Senior and Junior".
-Each row includes a reference to the source PDF.
+- programs.csv: One row for each program at each competition, e.g., the "ICE DANCE FREE DANCE" at the "Grand Prix Final 2017 Senior and Junior".Each row includes a reference to the source PDF.

 - performances.csv: One row for each skater/team, for each program.